mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 mists the ‘lifter's forward screen as it loses altitude.
-Glancing at the nav displays, you suddenly gain a sense of the majestic scale of Gateway's oceans The ‘ripples’ you can see below are huge waves, fully 40 metres high!
+Glancing at the nav displays, you suddenly gain a sense of the majestic scale of Gateway's oceans The ‘ripples’ you can see below are huge waves, fully 40 meters high!

 The pilot leans across and grins; “ETA at Pallisar Circle